What Happens to My UAE Company if I Stop Trading?

 The License Does Not Cancel Itself

 One of the most important points to understand is that a UAE trade license does not automatically lapse when you stop trading.
 The license remains active — and continues to accrue renewal fees — until it is formally cancelled through the relevant authority.
-This means that a founder who simply stops operating without formally deregistering the company may find themselves facing outstanding license renewal invoices, potential fines for non-renewal, and ongoing compliance obligations.
+A founder who simply stops operating without formally deregistering the company may find themselves facing outstanding license renewal invoices and ongoing compliance obligations.

 VAT Deregistration

 If your company is VAT-registered, stopping trading does not automatically cancel your VAT registration.
-You are required to notify the Federal Tax Authority (FTA) and apply for VAT deregistration.
+You are required to notify the FTA and apply for VAT deregistration.
 The deregistration process requires you to file a final VAT return covering all outstanding periods and to settle any VAT liability before the registration can be cancelled.

 Corporate Tax Obligations